sseefried/simple-ethereum-hack/README.md

 # Instructions to carry out the hack

+Requirement: geth v1.4.10 or greater

 First have a good look at the contracts in `contracts/` directory.

 Then, from the command line run

     $ ./mining-node.sh

-This starts a private Ethereum node that also mines.
-There are two accounts `creator` and `stealy`.
+This starts a _fresh_ private Ethereum node that also mines.
-`creator` does the mining and racks up 1000s of ether in minutes.
+There are two accounts `creator` and `stealy`. `creator` does the mining and racks up 1000s of ether in minutes.
+Running it again will recreate the node from scratch, deleting all old blocks.
-Once that is up and running run:
+Once it is up and running run the following in a new terminal:

     $ ./attach.sh